juntaizheng/mlflow-examples/README.md

 ### linear-regression

 This app creates and fits an [Elastic Net](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.ElasticNet.html) model based on parquet-formatted input data.
 See more info [here](examples/linear-regression/).

+## Contributing

+If you would like to contribute to this library, please see the [contribution guide](CONTRIBUTING.md) for details.